-The Company's subsidiary, Africa Specialty Risks Reinsurer cedes insurance risk to limit exposure to underwriting losses on both a non-proportional and proportional basis.
+The Company cedes insurance risk to limit exposure to underwriting losses on both a non-proportional and proportional basis.
+Part of this reinsurance programme on the 2022 Underwriting Year is a proportional Intra Group 5% Net Quota Share Reinsurance Contract with the Company's subsidiary, Africa Speciality Risks Reinsurer, a Mauritian based reinsurance entity.
 These reinsurance agreements spread the risk and minimise the effect of losses.
 The Company however remains liable to its policyholders with respect to ceded insurance if any reinsurer fails to meet the obligations it assumes.